c0d3x-software/react-away/docs/view/review/stylesheet.md

 ## Classless CSS

-Instead of Tailwind approach, tha mixes style information into component, breaking the separation of concern between scripts and styles, Reactful follows a classless CSS approach, using a classless lib minimal.css as starter styling.
+Instead of Tailwind approach, tha mixes style information into component, breaking the separation of concern between scripts and styles, React Away follows a classless CSS approach, using a classless lib minimal.css as starter styling.
 Minimal.css is an extension of popular classless lib pico.css.
 It enable SoC between style and script fixing internal issues, as CSS imports bug, using just HTML, CSS and JS native specifications.

 ## CSS imports bug